 In Camp: Shindzela is an unfenced safari camp, within the Timbavati Private Game Reserve.
 There is a small electric fence around the parking area – mainly to keep the Spotted Hyena’s away in the evening as they developed a naughty habit of chewing car lights!

-The rest of the camp (all the tents) is unfenced so animals frequently roam through camp, especially at night.
+The rest of the camp is unfenced so animals frequently roam through camp, especially at night.
 Animals are just moving through their territory as part of their normal, unrestricted movement – just as we like it.
 You are safe in your tent structure, and in the camp, as long as you use common sense and listen to your guides at all times.

-During the day, feel free to walk to your tent and the main area of camp – but always be aware of your surrounds.
+During the day, feel free to walk to your tent and the main area of camp, but always be aware of your surrounds.
 If there are animals in camp during the day, please remain in your tent, and your guide will come and fetch you and walk you to the main area.

-At night, you must always be accompanied to your tent by your guide.
+At night, you must always be accompanied to your safari tent by your guide.
 After the evening game drive, your guide will escort you to your tent so that you can freshen up before dinner.
 At the end of the evening, after drinks at the campfire, you will again be escorted to your tent.